CartoDB/nitro/README.md

 ## Application

-Nitro provides a `koa` application and is bundled with common middlewares:
+Nitro provides a `koa` application and bundles handy middlewares for common tasks:
- - Identify each request with a unique id and sets a `X-Request-ID` if not provided, otherwise use `X-Request-ID` value as request identifier
+ - Identify each request with a unique id and sets a `X-Request-ID` header, if `X-Request-ID` is already provided then Nitro uses its value as request identifier
  - Handle error responses when something goes wrong
- - Create a sub-logger and binds it to the context
+ - Create a sub-logger providing a handy accessor in request context
  - Log incoming request, outgoing responses and errors
- - Provide a metrics client to the context to collect useful info about performance & usage
+ - Provide a client of metrics to collect info about performance and usage

 ## Logging

-Nitro builds a `bunyan` logger and binds a new sub-logger identified by `X-Request-ID` for each request.
+Nitro builds a `bunyan`'s logger and binds a new sub-logger for each request identified by `X-Request-ID` header.
 You can use logger in two ways:
  - At service level through `nitro.logger`
  - At request context level through `ctx.log`